-American SOF went through a massive re-organization in the wake of Eagle Claw, the failed mission to rescue American hostages held in Iran in 1980.
-The Goldwater-Nichols Act led to the creation of SOCOM, a command that acts as a umbrella containing Army, Navy, Air Force, and Marine Corps SOF units.
-This type of structure has yet to be adopted in many European nations however.
+American SOF went through a massive reorganization in the wake of Eagle Claw, the failed mission to rescue American hostages held in Iran in 1980.
+The Goldwater-Nichols Act led to the creation of SOCOM, a command that acts as an umbrella containing Army, Navy, Air Force, and Marine Corps SOF units.
+This type of structure has yet to be adopted in many European nations, however.

 “On the contrary looking at the European and especially small countries SOF units like Denmark or Belgium for an example, the story is completely different,” one Danish veteran said.
-He has the unique insight of being to only Dane to have served in both Jaeger Corps and the Frogman Corps.
-“SOF units in Europe were developed in the wake of WWII and was placed under respectively the Navy and Army.
-It made sense at that time due to purpose of SOF units in a full conventional war between East and West.
-However today there is a high demand on SOF units and a complex operational environment that requires a different organization and joint operational approach.”
+He has the unique insight of being the only Dane to have served in both Jaeger Corps and the Frogman Corps.
+“SOF units in Europe were developed in the wake of WWII and were placed under, respectively, the Navy and Army.
+[That] made sense at that time due to the purpose of SOF units in a full conventional war between East and West.
+However, today, there is a high demand for SOF units and a complex operational environment that requires a different organization and a joint operational approach.”

-Only in recent years has the European SOF community began standing up their own separate commands, such as Norway in 2014 and Denmark, which is in the process of this today.
+Only in recent years has the European SOF community began setting up its own separate commands, such as Norway did in 2014 and Denmark is in the process of doing.

 Swedish Army Jaegers and SOG

-As a non-NATO member, Sweden recently combined their Maritime SOF unit (SSG) and their Army SOF unit (SIG) into one unit called SOG.
-This would be the equivalent of the US Department of Defense merging SEAL Team Six and Delta Force.
+As a non-NATO member, Sweden recently combined its Maritime SOF unit (SSG) and its Army SOF unit (SIG) into one unit called SOG.
+This would be the equivalent of the U.S. Department of Defense merging SEAL Team Six and Delta Force.
 Recent deployments have taken SOG to Afghanistan, Chad, and the Central African Republic.

 “Today Marine coastal Rangers and Army Para-Rangers make up a sort of Tier 2 unit, but both units are currently lacking a real combat operation like Afghanistan, but have been busy anyway.
-Marine Costal Rangers have been doing a lot of Special Reconscience operations in the Baltic Sea and archipelago while the Paras have been engaged with long range recon operations at the UN mission in Mali.”
+Marine Coastal Rangers have been doing a lot of Special Reconnaissance operations in the Baltic Sea and archipelago while the Paras have been engaged with long-range recon operations at the U.N. mission in Mali.”

-Holland is a small country with a population around 17 million people.
-Like many European countries with populations and economies much smaller than the United States, they struggle to train, equip, and field Special Operations units.
+The Netherlands is a small country with a population of around 17 million people.
+Like many European countries with populations and economies much smaller than the United States, it struggles to train, equip, and field Special Operations units.
 “The Dutch Department of Defense opts for a force that can be deployed in a broad spectrum of operational use and thus can perform many tasks,” Bjorn Cals, a former Dutch KCT operator described.
-“Out of financial necessity, this ambition was lowered, next to small missions and tasks of national defense, there can only be one larger operation at sea, land, and performed in the air.”
+“Out of financial necessity, this ambition was lowered: [besides] small missions and tasks of national defense, there can only be one larger operation at sea, land, and performed in the air.”

-Yet, on any given day, the Dutch are training Peshmerga in Kurdistan, collecting intelligence in Mali, conducting counter-piracy operations off the coast of Africa, and Dutch F16s are bombing ISIS on top of a half dozen different peacekeeping missions.
-That is on top of their domestic counter-terrorism and national security missions.
+Yet, on any given day, the Dutch are training Peshmerga in Kurdistan, collecting intelligence in Mali, conducting counter-piracy operations off the coast of Africa, and Dutch F16s are bombing ISIS on top of the Netherlands participating in over a half dozen different peacekeeping missions.
+Add to that their domestic counter-terrorism and national security missions.

 Jeanine Hennis-Plasschaert, Holland’s first female Minister of Defense, has been working to overcome many of the issues that her nation’s military, including Special Operations Forces, face.
-She was one of the first to talk publicly about how their military was over-extended.
+She was one of the first to talk publicly about how the Dutch military was over-extended.
 “She is the first minister of defense to bring a counter-balance in our administration.
 Gradually, she is raising more military awareness in the government.
-As a result she’s already getting less budget cuts and more space to create more overall strength than her predecessors did,” the KCT veteran said.
+As a result, she’s already getting [fewer] budget cuts and more space to create more overall strength than her predecessors did,” the KCT veteran said.

 “[Dutch] SOF returning from Mali do have to hand in all their mission gear and give it to the next rotation.
 Dutch defense is struggling with low ammo stock, and so on,” Cals continued.
 “Therefore, she waves a big red flag and is lobbying for more money instead of cuts.”

-“The downing of the Malaysian airline MH17 on July 17th, 2014 above the Donetsk region of Ukraine, in which 198 Dutch citizens died, the terror bombings in neighboring countries of France and Belgium, the Ukraine-Russian crisis, war in Syria, unstable situation in the horn of Africa, and the flooding of Europe with immigrants is surely helping a lot in creating defense awareness within the Dutch government.”
+Cals opined that “the downing of the Malaysian airliner MH17 on July 17th, 2014 above the Donetsk region of Ukraine, in which 198 Dutch citizens died, the terror bombings in neighboring France and Belgium, the Ukraine-Russia crisis, war in Syria, unstable situation in the horn of Africa, and the flooding of Europe with immigrants is surely helping a lot in creating defense awareness within the Dutch government.”

 Many of the issues that European SOF face are very similar to what their American counterparts are challenged with including an equipment acquisition process which is often broken, siloing off of information into separate compartments, and difficulties in veterans transitioning to civilian life.